Internationalization and localization¶

 The ADMIN TOOL > Languages module shows a list of available languages.
 In the “Installed Languages” view, you can choose which languages you would like to make available to your users.

-for all extensions in all selected languages is triggered.
-The downloaded
+update of translations for all extensions in all selected languages is triggered.

 The “Translation Overview” view of the Languages module offers a fine-grained interface, where a single language pack can be downloaded.